pcminer-tools/pcminer/README.md

 consider using the slider.
 To copy the names currently displayed in the selector, press the "Display selected names" button.

 II.
-Adding conferences to PC-Miner
+Adding conferences to PC-miner
 ----------------------------------
-The PC-Miner generator tool is a Java application that you can build and run using Eclipse.
-To run PC-Miner, right-click on the class pcminer.PCMiner, and select Run As->Java Application.
+The PC-miner generator tool is a Java application that you can build and run using Eclipse.
+To run PC-miner, right-click on the class pcminer.PCMiner, and select Run As->Java Application.
 No configuration should be necessary.

 The input to the generator tool is provided in the data subdirectory, which